 Transactions with Maya.
 In October 2018, we made an equity investment in a privately-held company, Maya System, Inc., or Maya, which provides cloud SIM related services in Japan, including sale of products and maintenance.
 We have significant influence over Maya.
-In 2018 and nine months ended September 30, 2019, we recognized US\$3.6 million and US\$2.1 million of revenue from provision of data connectivity services and sales of terminals and other services and products to Maya, respectively.
-As of December 31, 2018 and September 30, 2019, we owed US\$3.0 million and US\$1.3 million, respectively, to Maya, consisting of deposits and advances.
-As of September 30, 2019, we have amount due from Maya of US\$0.2 million.
+In 2018, we recognized US\$3.6 million of revenue from provision of international mobile data connectivity services and sales of terminals to Maya.
+As of December 31, 2018, we owed US\$3.0 million to Maya, consisting of deposits.